suxrobGM/browser-games/README.md

 # 2D Games
 HTML5 2D games built up with PhaserJS framework.
-All games have time limits, dynamic level changes and scoring features.
-All games are highly customizable and adapt to mobile and desktop screens.
+All games have time limit, dynamic level changing and score features.
+All games are highly customizable and adapt to mobile and desktop screen sizes.

 ## How to run ?
 1. Install npm dependencies: